aborroy/alf-tengine-xml/README.md

 Simply deploy the Transform Engine and upload or modify XML files as usual; the Repository takes care of extracting the common metadata fields for you.

+## Migration Guide

+### Upgrading from Legacy (7.x-23.x) to Modern (25.x+)

+* Check Dependencies: Ensure you're using Java 17+ and updated Alfresco version
+* Update Configuration: Review configuration changes for transformer 5.2
+* Test Thoroughly: The transformer API has breaking changes between versions

+### Key Changes in v2.0.0

+* Updated to transformer 5.2
+* Java 17 minimum requirement
+* Spring 6.x compatibility
+* API changes for feature improvement

 ## Contributing

-Contributions are welcome!
-To contribute:
-1. Fork this repository.
+1. Fork the repository
-2. Create a new branch (`feature-branch-name`).
+2. Create a feature branch from the appropriate base branch:
+   - For Alfresco 25.x+ features: branch from `main`
+   - For Alfresco 7.x-23.x fixes: branch from `alfresco-legacy`
-3. Commit your changes.
+3. Make your changes
-4. Submit a pull request.
+4. Submit a pull request to the appropriate branch

 For major changes, please open an issue first to discuss your proposal.